StephenDataStax/dsbank-coreandsearch/README.md

 # Enabling Search

-Search is an integrated part of the DSE platfrom.
-Only a single line of code is required to enable search.
+Search is an integrated part of the DSE platform.
+Only a single line of code is required to enable search:

 `CREATE SEARCH INDEX IF NOT EXISTS ON dsbank.transactions;`

-Once search is enabled, the query flexability increases greatly.
+Once search is enabled, the query flexibility increases greatly.
 We can now search on any par of the record.
-To leverage serarch use the solr_query predicate as part of the where clause.
+To leverage search use the solr_query predicate as part of the where clause.

 To search for the sum amount of all transactions at Macys in Atlanta: